The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southern Africa: Cherri Briggs of Explore.

 Safari camps worth the splurge

 Serra Cafema, in Namibia’s far north near Angola: Fly in, fly out, and feel like you’re at the end of the earth—with a swimming pool.
+This 100% solar-powered camp was entirely redone recently, using natural materials and emulating local village configurations.
 The contrasts of this beautiful land will astound you, whether you’re zooming around the ancient dunes on quad bikes, or visiting with the Himba, one of the last truly nomadic people on the planet.
 It just doesn’t get any more remote, wild, or rustically sumptuous than this!

 Hoanib Skeleton Coast Camp is vast, remote, and isolated.
 The diversity of wildlife in what seems like a stark environment will make your head spin; where else on the planet can you see both desert-adapted giraffes and fur seals on the same day?
 (The coastal excursion requires a stay of at least three nights; you fly to a desert oasis, have a picnic on the beach, and get a bird’s eye view of the famed Skeleton Coast.)